-Following is from a December 9, 1991 letter from Texas Department of Health
+Following is from a December 9, 1991 letter from the Texas Department of Health

-These elements (iron and manganese) pose aesthetic concerns and are not a health related problem.
-Public water systems which have iron and manganese levels in excess of the limits established by the Drinking Water Standards are required to manage these elements so that the discoloration problems associated with each are eliminated.
+These elements (iron and manganese) pose aesthetic concerns and are not health-related problems.
+Public water systems that have iron and manganese levels in excess of the limits established by the Drinking Water Standards are required to manage these elements so that the discoloration problems associated with each are eliminated.
 This Department’s preference in mitigating iron and manganese is to maximize the oxidation of these metals and then to effectively filter the precipitate.

 On a further note, while manganese is addressed in the secondary standards, which do not address health risks, there is recent research that manganese exposure at and above the current standard may be causing developmental issues in children.

 After aeration or chlorination of raw water, most ferrous (Fe+2) soluble iron is easily oxidized to insoluble ferric (Fe+3) iron, allowing for efficient filtration and removal.
 Soluble manganous (Mn+2) ion is slower to oxidize and may require stronger oxidants or pH elevation to form insoluble manganic (Mn+4) particulates.
 Other natural water contaminants —such as organics, phosphates, complexing ligands, ammonia, and hydrogen sulfide—in the water supply may bind Fe and Mn or interfere with their oxidation rates.

 So, while the iron is generally easily filtered in dual media filters, manganese can be more troublesome, especially at lower pH.
 For manganese, other filtration media such as Greensand and DMI 65 are often used.
 WETS recommends and typically runs pilot tests for manganese removal, comparing media such as the dual media, Greensand, and DMI 65 in this application.